The relationship between the urban and the rural in the face of current changes

 Bernard Henri NICOT, “Urbain-Rural: de quoi parle-t-on?”, June 2005

-Christian Vandermotten, “Urban-rural interaction: a renewed problematic”, Articulo –
+Christian Vandermotten, “Urban-rural interaction: a renewed question that pinpoints the problem”, Articulo –